Five Ponds Wilderness Area: Forest

 Slightly south of the St. Lawrence-Herkimer-Hamilton county marker stands what is (arguably) the largest virgin White Pine in the Adirondacks.
 Recent tree surveys have found one white pine standing at 144 feet tall, however, none over 150 feet tall have been found there yet.
 The virgin pine stand at Pine Ridge near the East Branch of the Oswegatchie is another well known spot where examples of original growth timber may be seen.
 However, portions of the Pine Ridge stand were completely blown down in the 1950 hurricane.
 Most of the remainder of Pine Ridge was destroyed in the blowdown of 1995.
 The Adirondack Park Agency ruled to leave the downed timber untouched.
 Camp Johnny, a nearby rise of land and popular camping spot remained untouched.
 There is extreme blowdown in the Cat Mountain area and in the very remote and nearly untraveled Riley Ponds section of the Five Ponds Wilderness Area.

 Extremely difficult traveling conditions remain, where crisscrossing blowdown exists, with bushes, small trees and witch-hobble grown up through.
 The Toad Pond area, on the very remote Robinson River area, has piles of Spruce blowdown.
 Not all areas have this extreme of blowdown— the southern portion of the Five Ponds Wilderness on the Red Horse Chain of Lakes (Salmon Lake, Witchopple Lake, and Clear Lake) has much of the forest in the valley areas still intact.
 Many white pines are standing on the Red Horse Creek, where the State Trail follows, forming a kind of double canopy in places.
 Very large Yellow Birch and Black Cherries can be found in places, near Clear Lake on Covey Pond Hill.
 Most of the large spruce around Mud Pond and the Clear Lake area have died off or have been blown down.
 One, on the northwest side of Clear Lake is over one hundred feet tall.

 There are places that are seldom travelled, especially southeast of Sand Lake, west of Crooked Lake, and north of the Middle Branch of the Oswegatchie River.
 A large Carpet Spruce swamp exists in this area, intermixed with blowdown and rocks.
-The Middle Branch of the Oswegatchie, west of Willy's Lake and north of a private inholding at Bear Pond is not canoeable.
+The Middle Branch of the Oswegatchie, west of Willy's Lake and north of a private inholding at Bear Pond is not canoe-able.